Ethan-Povlot/Synthedic_Healthcare_data/README.md

 # Synthedic_Healthcare_data
-This is a file that creates highly accurate healthcare data for dental, professional and pharmacy data.
-These files do not contain files that can be used to use these python files unfortunantly.
-These files have complex files can be used to create complete healthcare claims to find fraud waste and abuse in claims for demos and model development.
+This folder has three python files that can create the example outputs that also exist in this folder.
+These python files create complex and highly realistic healthcare claims that are used for demos and product development to find and remove fraud, waste, and abuse.
+There are a variety of different columns to match true healthcare claims.

-If you have any questions feel free to reach out.
+If you have any questions, feel free to reach out.